 ALTER DATABASE [MockData] SET RECOVERY SIMPLE

-In the above example, we have enabled the simple recovery mode for the MockData database.
-And, we have also enabled the auto shrink option that will shrink the data and log files for this database.
+In the above example, we have enabled the simple recovery mode for the MockData database and the auto shrink option, which will shrink the data and log files for this database.

 In this section, we will discuss how to resolve the “Could not find stored procedure ‘sp_msforeachtable‘” error.
 This error occurs only when the SQL Server is unable to find the ‘sp_msforeachtable‘ stored procedure.
 The complete error message is shown in the image below.